 - Optimize your melatonin levels.

 The pineal gland is a tiny gland that is located in the brain.
 When it's morning time, the blue rays from the sun stimulate your pineal gland to produce serotonin, the happiness molecule.
 When it's dark at night, the pineal gland converts serotonin into melatonin, the sleep molecule.
 Melatonin signals your body that it's sleeping time and gives you a sense of relaxation.

-Just like the sun, screens of gadgets such as mobile phones, laptops and TVs emit blue rays and using them at night tricks the pineal gland into thinking that it's still morning time.
+In other words, artificial light and screens of gadgets such as mobile phones, laptops and TVs trick the pineal gland into thinking that it's still morning time.
 This in turn hampers the production of melatonin in your body.

 - Balance your cortisol.